 - Parks and rec must embrace a spirit of innovation.

 - Parks are complicated and recreation programs are essential, and park professionals make it happen.

-She also announced the four recipients of NRPA’s new Best in Innovation Awards in park design, health and wellness, conservation and social equity, and the overall Best in Innovation Award winner, the Los Angeles County Department of Parks and Recreation for its “Parks After Dark” program (to see a video click here).
+She also announced the four recipients of NRPA’s new Best in Innovation Awards in park design, health and wellness, conservation and social equity, and the overall Best in Innovation Award winner, the Los Angeles County Department of Parks and Recreation for its “Parks After Dark” program.

 Tuesday’s keynote speaker, Peter Kageyama, is the author of For the Love of Cities: The Love Affair Between People and Their Places and Love Where You Live: Creating Emotionally Engaging Places.
 Kageyama, also known as the “city love guy,” gave numerous examples of the way cities can give their residents “loves notes” through small gestures that have oversized impacts (like the note tucked in with a bouquet of flowers instead of only the flowers) and make for livable, highly desirable places where people want to be.
 A senior fellow with the Alliance for Innovation and a national network of city leaders, dedicated to improving the practice of local government, he is passionate about “bottom-up community development and the people who are making change happen.”

 Wednesday’s keynote was truly an exercise in creativity.
 Attendees helped self-described “Musician with a Message,” SaulPaul, compose an improvisational song from words members of the audience called out — amazing, gratitude, positive, synergy, unstoppable and supercalifragilisticexpialidocious, to name a few.
 An award-winning recording artist and founder of a nonprofit organization that helps at-risk and underprivileged youth discover and develop their artistic and entrepreneurial skills, SaulPaul spoke about civic responsibility and how you can make a difference in your own life and your world.